 How do I get a visitor pass for Fort Riley?

 Visitors without military or civilian ID must obtain a day pass at the Visitor Control Center located at Henry Gate (Exit 301, I-70).
-The VCC is open Monday–Friday, 8 a.m.–4 p.m., and on federal holidays with adjusted hours.
+The VCC is open Monday–Friday with adjusted hours on federal holidays.
 Visitors can also apply online for a single-day pass in advance.
 All vehicles are subject to 100% ID checks at all gates.
-For more information, visit the official Fort Riley visitor access page.
+For current hours, visit the official Fort Riley visitor access page.

 Key Takeaways

-Fort Riley is one of the Army’s best markets for buying on BAH.
-The combination of low home prices and a BAH rate that covers most of the market makes homeownership genuinely accessible — even for junior enlisted families.
+Fort Riley is one of the Army’s more affordable markets for buying on BAH.
+The combination of low home prices and a BAH that covers most of the market makes homeownership genuinely accessible — most realistic for E-6 and above, and attainable for junior enlisted who target the entry level in Junction City, Ogden, and Grandview Plaza.

 Your school district choice drives your neighborhood choice.
-If USD 383 (Manhattan-Ogden) matters to your family, choose Manhattan or Ogden.
+If USD 383 (Manhattan-Ogden) matters to your family, choose Manhattan or Ogden — and remember that a Manhattan townhome can get you into that district for less than a single-family home.
 If you can work with Geary County USD 475 or on-post DoDEA schools, Junction City and Grandview Plaza deliver stronger value and shorter commutes.

 Know your gate before you choose a neighborhood.
 Henry Gate serves Junction City and Grandview Plaza.
 Ogden Gate serves Ogden and eastern Manhattan.
-The Trooper Drive gate is currently closed — do not factor it into your commute planning.
+Confirm the status of secondary gates on the official installation site before factoring them into your commute.

 Kansas insurance costs are real.
 Budget $2,500–$3,500 per year for homeowner’s insurance.
 Fort Riley sits in Tornado Alley.
 Verify your policy covers wind and hail, and check whether a separate deductible applies.